dariia-romanova/tt-starnavi/README.md

 ## Implemented
 - App modes are fetched using endpoint http://demo1030918.mockable.io/
-- User can set app mode and create field
+- User can set app mode and create field by pressing 'Start'
 - If the user hovers on the square - it turns blue
 - If the user hovers on the blue square - it turns white
 - Hovers squares are shown as a list
+- Press 'Reset' to reset mode

 ## How to install